JohnBrainard/filetools/README.md

 # File Tools

 Use your favorite text editor to rename files in bulk!

+Set your `EDITOR` environment variable to your favorite text editor and run `filetools edit`.

 _Filetools is still in very early development and hasn't been thoroughly tested.
 Please use at  your own risk._